NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 This page describes the algorithms that NannyML uses to estimate performance metrics of the monitored models in the absence of ground truth.
 Currently there are two approaches.
-One is called Confidence-based Performance Estimation (CBPE) and leverages the confidence of the predictions.
-It is used to estimate performance of classification models as they return predictions with associated confidence score.
+One is called Confidence-based Performance Estimation (CBPE) and leverages the :term:`confidence score` of the predictions.
+It is used to estimate performance of classification models as they return predictions with associated :term:`confidence score`.
 The other approach is called Direct Loss Estimation (DLE).
-The idea behind DLE is to train a :term:`nanny model` that directly estimates value of the error function of the monitored model for each observation (sometimes referred to as a :term:`child model`.
-This approach is used to estimate performance of regression models as the values of regression error functions can be calculated for single observation (unlike classification metrics - one cannot calculate F1 for single prediction).
+The idea behind DLE is to train a :term:`nanny model` that directly estimates value of the :term:`loss` of the monitored model for each observation (sometimes referred to as a :term:`child model`).
+This approach is used to estimate performance of regression models as the value of :term:`loss` function can be calculated for single observation and turned into performance metrics (unlike classification metrics - one cannot calculate F1 for single prediction).
 Even if you are interested only in one of the algorithms, it is recommended to read the whole page in order to get full understanding of the concepts.

+.. _how-it-works-cbpe:

 ----------------------------------------------
 Confidance-based Performance Estimation (CBPE)